StanPreschlack/Find_Roommates/README.md

 # NYU Find Roommates
-### A social site for finding roommates at New York University
+### An in-development social site for finding roommates at New York University

 See the web and flutter README.md files to learn more about the two main deployments specifically.